istio/enhancements/README.md

 # Enhancement Tracking and Backlog
 Enhancement Tracking and Backlog Repo for Istio Releases.

-This repo contains issues and Istio enhancement proposals.
+This repo contains enhancement issues.
 These issues are umbrellas for new enhancements to be added to Istio.
 An enhancement usually takes multiple releases to complete.
 And an enhancement can be tracked as backlog items before work begins.
 An enhancement may be filed once there is consensus in at least one Istio working group.

 ## Why Do We Need This?

 As a project it is vital to be able to track the chain of custody for a proposed enhancement from conception through implementation.
 The enhancement repository provides a standardized mechanism for describing important enhancements delivered through Istio releases.
-This will not only enable the contributors, maintainers and release managers to explain features to users coherently but also allow adopters to plan their adoption strategy based on a forward looking road map.
+This will not only enable the contributors, maintainers and release managers to explain features to users coherently but also allow adopters to plan their adoption strategy based on a forward looking roadmap.

 ## Is My Thing an Enhancement?